boost-me/engine/README.md

-To get things up and running:
+## To get things up and running:
 ```
 yarn && yarn start
 ```

+## Contribute
+Join the [Discord](https://discord.gg/dKkmUky) server if you want to be a part of the team.